SOC 2 Type 2 in progress

 Get an approval-ready report

 Per-system access cards, risk scoring, data quality metrics, and actionable verdict.
-Attach to SOC 2, ISO 27001, or GDPR evidence.
+Evidence mapped to EU AI Act, NIST AI RMF, GDPR, ISO 42001, and AIUC-1

 Agent Access Audit ReportMedium